nikillxh/token-frenzy/README.md

 ## Greetings!
 - This repository contains some token implementations.
 - The solidity files with `create` prefix in name are the empty templates of the corresponding file names without the prefix (which are complete implementations).
-- Take reference from the complete implmentations and start coding.
+- Check out the blogs given in each section, take reference from complete implmentations and start coding.
-- Copy paste the code files into [Remix](https://remix.ethereum.org/) & get started **OR**
+- Copy paste the code files into [Remix](https://remix.ethereum.org/) & get started
+- **OR**
 - `git clone https://github.com/nikillxh/token-frenzy` & get started.
 ## ERC-20 Token
+**What is ERC-20?** Find more here: https://hackmd.io/@nikillxh/rkJEvTWmxg
 ### Files
 - **ERC-20: Token Standard:** https://eips.ethereum.org/EIPS/eip-20
 - `createERC20.sol` file contains the empty function definitions which need to be implemented.